andrewpeck/0xbefe/doc/cvp13.md

 	1. start the interactive register access tool: ```python common/reg_interface.py```, once the tool is running e.g. to read the GBT link status registers of OH0 type ```readKW OH_LINKS.OH0.GBT``` (readKW means read all registers matching the substring), or check the CVP13 firmware version and configuration: ```readKW GEM_SYSTEM```.
 You can also write to registers using the write command.
 You can get some help by typing help.
 Refer to the address table XML file to find what registers exist and what they do (there's documentation for each register).
 At some point PDF document should also get generated from the XML when running make update_me0_cvp13, but that's not yet working..
 	1. use gem/gbt.py to program your GBT or run a phase scan
 	1.  write your own: a simple example of reading and writing registers from python can be found here: common/example_reg_access.py

+NOTE: at the moment these python scripts require root privileges to access the hardware, so you should login as root before executing them: ```sudo su -```

 ## Hot reloading the FPGA
 It's possible to reload the FPGA and continue using the card without a reboot if the PCIe configuration hasn't changed in the new firmware.